textpattern/textpattern.github.io/tags/_to-do/_closing_tags_properly.md

 </txp:some_tag>
 ```

-If the tag is a conditional tag, check to make sure that any "else":/home/www/zendstudio/dokuwiki/bin/doku.php?id=else tag is employed correctly:
+If the tag is a conditional tag, check to make sure that any [else"](else) tag is employed correctly:

 *Right*: